-I recently came across an easy way to add or mark a consistent seam allowance:
+I recently came across an easy way to add a consistent seam allowance when drafting a pattern:

 Tape pencils together.
 That’s it.
 If you’re drafting patterns it’s a quick and easy way to make a consistent seam allowance.

 While we are talking about sewing tips one of the questions I’m asked most frequently is how to hide knots when adding features and details.
 I include this trick in almost every pattern I publish (and you can find a video of it here).

 1. Make a tiny knot close to the end of your thread.